-Figure the amount of advance EIC to include in the employee's pay by using the tables that begin on page 27 of Publication 15-T. There are separate tables for employees whose spouses have a Form W-5 in effect.
-See page 3 of Publication 15-T for instructions on using the advance EIC payment tables.
+Figure the amount of advance EIC to include in the employee's pay by using the tables that begin on page 62.
+There are separate tables for employees whose spouses have a Form W-5 in effect.
+See page 38 for instructions using the advance EIC payment tables.